mongodb/awscdk-resources-mongodbatlas/API.md

 Human-readable label that represents the user that authenticates to MongoDB.

 The format of this label depends on the method of authentication.
 This will be USER_ARN or ROLE_ARN if AWSIAMType is USER or ROLE.
-Refer https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Database-Users/operation/createDatabaseUser for details.
+Refer https://www.mongodb.com/docs/api/doc/atlas-admin-api-v2/
 ---

 ##### `awsiamType`<sup>Optional</sup> <a name="awsiamType" id="awscdk-resources-mongodbatlas.CfnDatabaseUserProps.property.awsiamType"></a>